-While conceptually it is pretty easy to understand computer programming - all you are doing is giving it a set of instructions and some data on which to perform those instructions - one of the challenges, as I mentioned previously, is that it's not that easy to tell a computer what to do.
+While conceptually it is pretty easy to understand computer programming - all you are doing is giving the computer a set of instructions and some data on which to perform those instructions - one of the challenges, as I mention previously, is that it's not that easy to tell a computer what to do.

 Computers don't speak English, although computer scientists have been working on that for years (think of trying to do that as the Computer Scientist Full Employment Act).
-A computer actually has its own language made up of ones and zeros.
-For that matter, Objective-C is not something a computer can understand either, but it is a language that can be turned into those ones and zeros by using a compiler.
+A computer actually has its own language made up of 1s and 0s.
+For that matter, Objective-C is not something a computer can understand either, but it is a language that can be turned into those 1s and 0s by using a compiler.
 A compiler is nothing more than a program that translates Objective-C instructions into computer code.